-If you don’t qualify for an exemption, the only way to avoid the shared responsibility payment is to enroll in a health plan that is considered minimum essential coverage.
+If you don’t qualify for an exemption, the only way to avoid the shared responsibility payment for coverage year 2018 is to enroll in a health plan that qualifies as minimum essential coverage.

-There are many coverage types that qualify; they include, but are not limited to:
+There are many coverage types that qualify; they which include, but are not limited to5:

 - Employer-sponsored health plans

 - Private health plans purchased from health insurance companies

 - Private health plans purchased from a state-based or federally facilitated exchange

 What are the Obamacare penalty amounts for 2018?

 When you file your taxes, you will be required to check the full-year coverage box on Form 1040, 1040A or 1040EZ; submit Form 8965, Health Coverage Exemptions, claiming a coverage exemption; or report a shared responsibility payment on your tax return.6

 If you do go without minimum essential coverage for more than a single period of up to three months in 2018, you may owe a tax penalty.
 How much you will be required to pay depends on the year and how long you were uninsured.
 The shared responsibility payment increases annually, and for every month you are uninsured and not exempt, you will owe 1/12th of the annual payment.7